-In the first section below are currently 75 quotations and pithy sayings on writing.
-Sayings without author names linked to them, are by T. Kinnes.
+In the first section below are by now 75 quotations and pithy sayings on writing.
+Sayings without author names linked to them can be credited T. Kinnes.

 A wisely written book establishes a kind of dialogue it with its reader.